Bôa

-Bôa are an English alternative rock band formed in London in 1993 by drummer Ed Herten, keyboardist Paul Turrell, and guitarist/vocalist Steve Rodgers.
-The band have progressed from playing funk to rock over the years, as bassist Alex Caird and multi-instrumentalist Ben Henderson joined, and Jasmine Rodgers was added as vocalist.
+Bôa (stylized in all lowercase as bôa) is an English alternative rock band formed in London in 1993 by drummer Ed Herten, keyboardist Paul Turrell, and guitarist/vocalist Steve Rodgers.
+The band progressed from playing funk to rock over the years, as bassist Alex Caird and multi-instrumentalist Ben Henderson joined, and Jasmine Rodgers joined as vocalist.

 Bôa produced two major albums in the 2000s, Twilight (2001) and Get There (2005).
 Their 1998 single "Duvet" has been certified Platinum by the RIAA.

 The band released the album Whiplash in 2024, their first new music in 19 years.

 History

 Originally a funk band, Bôa was formed in 1993 by drummer Ed Herten, keyboardist Paul Turrell, and Steve Rodgers on guitar and vocals.
 Alex Caird, who had played with Herten in the band Draggin' Bones, was recruited on bass guitar.
 Rodgers's younger sister, Jasmine, was invited to sing the chorus of one of their first songs, "Fran", and she soon became the lead singer of the group.
 Jasmine and Steve are children of Paul Rodgers, best known for being the vocalist of Bad Company.
 Ben Henderson, who had played with Caird in the psychedelic rock band Doctor Sky, was recruited shortly afterward to play saxophone.

 Bôa's first live performance was in January 1994, at the London Forum, supporting Paul Rodgers.
 The same year, Herten left the band.

 Bôa added a new drummer, Lee Sullivan, the son of Terry Sullivan, a former drummer for the band Renaissance.
 The group's style began to shift to a rock sound around this time, and Henderson took up playing the guitar instead of the saxophone.

 In 1996, the band signed a contract with the Japanese label Polystar and began working on their debut album.
 They recorded three songs, "Twilight", "Deeply", and "Elephant", with producer Darren Allison.
 The record, titled The Race of a Thousand Camels, came out in 1998, preceded by the single "Duvet".
 The track was used as the opening theme of the Japanese anime series Serial Experiments Lain.

 In 2000, Polystar released Bôa's Tall Snake EP and featured "Duvet" on the 20th Anniversary of Polystar Collection Vol.1 Female Vocal Love Songs compilation.
 The same year, Henderson left the band.

 In 2001, due to contractual disagreements with Polystar, the band changed labels and signed with Pioneer LDC.
 Race of a Thousand Camels was retitled Twilight and released to US audiences in 2001, with two new tracks.
 Bôa played shows across the US to promote the record, but halfway through the tour, Turrell departed the group.